 Venom vs Poison

 There is a difference between venom and poison.
 Wait, what?
 Venom and poison!
-Aren’t they supposed to be one and the same thing?
-As far as common perception is concerned, venom and poison are synonyms but the reality is that they are different from one another despite having many similarities.
+Are not they supposed to be one and the same thing?
+As far as the common perception is concerned, venom and poison are synonyms but the reality is that they are different from one another despite having many similarities.
 This article will explain these differences by highlighting the features of venom and poison so as to remove any doubts in the minds of the readers.
 As words, venom is only used as a noun while poison is used a noun as well as a verb.
 Interestingly, both venom and poison have their origins in Middle English.